comp426-2022-fall/a99-team-32/README.md

 ## Summary

 Weatherfy is a web app that allows you to search for a location's weather in real-time.
 It utilizes the OpenWeather API to receive weather data from cities across the world.
-You will be able to see several weather varibles, including the real temperature, what it "feels like", weather conditions (like clouds, rain, clear sky), humidity, windspeed, sunrise, and sunset.
+You will be able to see several weather varibles, including the real temperature, what it "feels like", weather conditions (like clouds, rain, clear sky), cloudcover, humidity, windspeed, sunrise, and sunset.

 ## Our App

+### Video Walkthrough

+team will create a <= 3-minute video describing your app to present to the class about your app.
+This can be a very basic walkthrough, or a description/presentation of features/use cases, or something else.
+Be creative.
+Think of it as an opportunity to hone your ability to pitch an idea that you have in prototype (because that is what it is).

-Instructions for Use:
+### Instructions for Use
 ...to be added.

+1. Clone repository.
+2. ...
+3. Search localhost:4000 on webbrowser.

 Other steps that you will need to take after your team has accepted the assignment: